 If you’re not sure what type of account you have right now, sign in to dropbox.com and go to https://www.dropbox.com/account/plan.

 In most cases, Dropbox doesn’t issue refunds.
-To stop getting charged in the future, cancel your current subscription and downgrade to a free Basic account.
+To avoid being charged in the future, cancel your current subscription and downgrade to a free Basic account.
+If you think there’s been an error in billing, please check your support options for more help.